jimeh/common-flow/common-flow.md

        read "Release VERSION".
 For example for version "2.11.4" the first line of the tag annotation would read "Release 2.11.4".
 The second line must be blank, and the changelog MUST start on the third line.
-5. Commit Messages
-    1. All commit messages SHOULD follow the Commit Guidelines and format from the official git documentation: http://git-scm.com/book/ch5-2.html
 6. Bug Fixes & Rollback
     1. You MUST NOT under any circumstances force push to the master branch.
     2. If a change branch which has been merged in to the master branch is found